-- 1 3.
-Receiving area define or describe the area runoff flows offsite predevelopment.
-Define the positive discharge route if one exists. - 4.
-Environmentally Sensitive Lands Indicate the location, area and description of all jurisdictional wetlands and endangered species habitat. - 5.
-Indicate and define special flood zone areas on the site in accordance with the FEMA Flood Insurance Rate Maps should they exist on the project site. - 6.
+- 5. Indicate and define special flood zone areas on the site in accordance with the FEMA Flood Insurance Rate Maps should they exist on the project site. - 6.
 Vegetation define the type and extent of existing vegetation on the project site pre-development. - 7.
 Topography Provide a topographic map of the site pre-development.
 The topographic survey shall be prepared by a Professional Surveyor actively registered in the State of Florida.
 The topographic survey shall include contours which extend outside the project site property lines when the line adjoins a right of way, jurisdictional wetlands or easements.
-The requirements of this section may be reduced or waived by the County Engineer. - 8.
-Geotechnical Report -For projects proposing less than 9,000 sf of impervious area, the engineer of record (EOR) may use data obtained from the NRCS Soil Survey Map.
-For projects proposing 9,000 sf or more of impervious area, the geotechnical report shall meet the requirements of the Environmental Resource Permitting Applicants Handbook, Volume II. - 9.
-Name, location and right-of-way width of all existing streets noting roadway surface (paved, clay, shell, etc.), rights-of-way and platted streets within 500 feet of the proposed entrance(s) of the proposed subdivision.
+The requirements of this section may be reduced or waived by the County Engineer. - 118.Geotechnical Report -For projects proposing less than 9,000 sf of impervious12area, the engineer of record (EOR) may use data obtained from the NRCS Soil13Survey Map.
+For projects proposing 9,000 sf or more of impervious area, the14geotechnical report shall meet the requirements of the Environmental Resource15Permitting Applicants Handbook, Volume II. - Name, location and right-of-way width of all existing streets noting roadway surface (paved, clay, shell, etc.), rights-of-way and platted streets within 500 feet of the proposed entrance(s) of the proposed subdivision.

+19 (b) Proposed

-(b) Proposed Improvements
+Proposed Improvements

-All proposed alterations to the project site shall be detailed and include the following:

-- 1. Topography All proposed grades and contours. - 2.
-Impervious Cover The total areas and descriptions of proposed impervious surfaces, semi-impervious surfaces, and pervious surfaces. - 3.
-Structures The size, location, and description of all buildings or structures. - 4.
-Vegetation The amount of vegetative area to be cleared. - 5.
-Stormwater Management All components of the proposed SMS to provide for stormwater treatment and attenuation including the following: - A. Plans and Specifications - B. Calculations showing all components of all proposed conveyance, attenuation, and treatment systems meet the intent of the Land Development Code and Design Standards. - C Erosion Control Plan The control of erosion and sediment transport shall be implemented based on the Best Management Practices (BMP's) designated in the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department of Environmental Protection and Northwest Florida Water Management District.

-E. Maintenance Plan

-F. Overall lot grading plan for all proposed subdivisions in accordance with the Florida Building Code.
+- 20 All proposed alterations to the project site shall be detailed and include the following: - 22 1.
+Topography All proposed grades and contours. - Impervious Cover The total areas and descriptions of proposed impervious surfaces, semi-impervious surfaces, and pervious surfaces. - 25 3.
+Structures The size, location, and description of all buildings or structures. - 26 4.
+Vegetation The amount of vegetative area to be cleared. - 275.Stormwater Management All components of the proposed SMS to provide for28stormwater treatment and attenuation including the following: - A. Plans and Specifications - B. Calculations showing all components of all proposed conveyance, attenuation, and treatment systems meet the intent of the Land Development Code and Design Standards. - C Erosion Control Plan The control of erosion and sediment transport shall be implemented based on the Best Management Practices (BMP's) designated in the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department of Environmental Protection and Northwest Florida Water Management District. - 38 E. Maintenance Plan - 39F.Overall lot grading plan for all proposed subdivisions in accordance with40the Florida Building Code.

-Article 2 - TRANSPORTATION
+1 Article 2 - TRANSPORTATION

-2-1 Roadway Design
+2 2-1 Roadway Design